T‑Mobile

 Since this was a custom execution outside of T‑Mobile's standard page templates, it opened the door for new animations and interactions: text glow and drop-in effects, hover and active states for video playback, and other details that brought the page to life beyond a typical marketing landing page.

-I collaborated with the design team on new components and interactions, then built a high-fidelity prototype to get approval from leadership.
-Once signed off, I wrote all the code — components, interactions, and the overall page — prepared and shipped it to production, and worked with web operations partners on analytics tagging, code validation, accessibility compliance, and SEO requirements.
+I worked with the design team on new components and interactions, then built a high-fidelity prototype for leadership sign-off.
+After that, I wrote all the code (every component, interaction, and the page itself), shipped it to production, and coordinated with web ops on analytics, accessibility, and SEO.

 The Result